Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools

 \subsubsection{Improvements to Calibration Pipeline Latency}

 The contribution of the calibration pipeline to the latency of LIGO strain data has been monitored since the beginning of O2, when the calibration latency was $\sim$13 seconds.
 Due primarily to two improvements, the calibration latency was reduced to $\sim$3 seconds by the beginning of O3 and has remained at this values throughout O4.
-One source of latency that was eliminated was caused by anti-aliasing and anti-imaging filters associated with downsampling and upsampling processes in the measurement, calculation, and application of the time-varying parameters of the DARM model.
+To put this latency in perspective, the first preliminary alert for public gravitational-wave events throughout O4 has an expected median latency of $\sim30$ seconds \cite{LowLatencyAlerts}.
+One source of latency in the calibration pipeline that was eliminated was caused by anti-aliasing and anti-imaging filters associated with downsampling and upsampling processes in the measurement, calculation, and application of the time-varying parameters of the DARM model.
 Each of the two such resampling processes added $\sim$6 seconds of latency.
 This $\sim$12-second latency was eliminated by including an option in the resampling algorithm to simply shift the timestamps of the resampled data.
 With no latency contribution from this branch of the pipeline, the FIR filters, which occupy a parallel branch of the pipeline, became the dominant source of pipeline latency.